quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 For Plaintext CID Routing, this consists of the Server ID and the routing bytes.
 The Server ID is unique to each server, and the routing bytes are global.

-For Obfuscated CID Routing, this consists of the Routing Bits, Divisor, and Modulus.
-The Modulus is unique to each server, but the others MUST be global.

 For Stream Cipher CID Routing, this consists of the Server ID, Server ID Length, Key, and Nonce Length.
 The Server ID is unique to each server, but the others MUST be global.
 The authentication token MUST be distributed out of band for